make-all/tuya-local/DEVICES.md

   _confirmed as working with Kogan and Blitzwolf single smartplugs_
 - Generic smartplug with energy monitoring (newer models) _confirmed as working with Kogan single smartplug with USB and Rillpac smartplugs_
+- Generic smartplug with energy monitoring and USB ports _confirmed as working with Gosund SP112 smartplugs_
 - Generic smartplug with more advanced energy monitoring _confirmed working with CBE smartplugs, another variant with child lock, backlight and inching switch confirmed with Aubess and Elivco_
 - Generic smartplug with some additional encoded schedule info.